 When you’re using more than one app, you can quickly switch between apps, and have up to four apps on the screen at the same time (depending on the resolution of your display).
 For more info on how to use multiple apps in Windows, see Getting around your PC.

-Apps in the Windows Store are built so they don’t slow down your PC.
-When you’re done using an app, Windows will leave it running in the background and then close it eventually if you don’t use it.
-But if you want to close an app and remove it from view, drag the app to the bottom of the screen.
-(If you’re using a mouse, click the top of the app and drag it to the bottom of the screen.)
+Apps in the Windows Store are built so they don’t slow down your PC when you're not using them.
+When you stop using an app, Windows leaves it running in the background and then, after a while, closes it for you.
+But if you want to close an app using touch, drag it from the top of the screen to the very bottom.
+If you’re using a mouse, move your mouse pointer to the top of the app and then click the Close button in the title bar.

 After you’ve installed apps from the Windows Store, when you sign in to another Windows 8.1 or Windows RT 8.1 PC using your Microsoft account, your apps are automatically synced on the new PC you're using—so it's easier for you to pick up right where you left off.
 Automatic syncing of apps and app data is turned on by default, but you change these settings at any time.